-This report is released annually per the requirements set forth by Delaware Title 11 § 8903.
-This report explores both required recidivism measures for 2019 prison releases in the aforementioned statute, as well as the return to prison measure.
+Recidivism in Delaware is released annually per the requirements set forth by Delaware Title 11 § 8903.
+This report explores both required recidivism measures for 2020 prison releases in the aforementioned statute, as well as the return to prison measure.
 Also provided is a detailed methodology on how these categories are measured.
 As in previous reports, only Delaware recidivism events are utilized to calculate these rates.

 Since the inception of the report, three-year cumulative recidivism rates have generally continued to trend downward.

-Because different states measure recidivism in different ways, it is important to use the appropriate measure when comparing any of the three rates to recidivism data for other states:
+States define and measure recidivism in different ways.
+It is important to use the appropriate measure and definition when comparing any of the three rates to recidivism data for other states.